simimpact/srsim/tests/test.md

-# Akivali (Name Pending)
+# Test

-Akivali (name pending) is the all-in-one Testing Framework designed for SRSIM.
+Akivali (name pending) (renamed to test by kyle) is the all-in-one Testing Framework designed for SRSIM.

 This framework is designed to be event-driven.
 We expect all important actions in the sim be traceable via Events.
 If a feature cannot be verified by Akivali, it cannot be audited via